Corvinus TDK (institutional level)

 Institutional unit: Department of Business Studies

-We welcome papers to the section from many areas of business sciences with particular regard to the field of business economics, international business economics, business policy, strategic management, market analysis, competitiveness, sports management, knowledge management, corporate governance, and firm theories.
+We welcome papers to the section from many areas of business sciences with particular regard to the field of business economics, international business economics, business policy, market analysis, competitiveness, sports management, knowledge management, corporate governance, and firm theories.
 You can find the primary supervisors below, but you are free to contact the instructors with your own ideas.
 We welcome all types of research, from quantitative to qualitative to mixed.
-We encourage everyone to proactively contact the instructors with additional questions or contact the section secretary.
+We encourage everyone to proactively contact the instructors with additional questions or contact the secretary of the section.

 supervisors | recommended topics ![]() |